kubernetes/test-infra/metrics/README.md

-To add a new metric, create a PR that adds a new yaml config file specifying the metric name, the bigquery query to execute, and a jq filter to filter the data for the `METRICNAME-latest.json` file.
-Find the new metrics on GCS 24 hours after merging.
+To add a new metric, create a PR that adds a new yaml config file specifying the metric name, the bigquery query to execute, and a jq filter to filter the data for the daily and latest files.
+Find the new metric on GCS 24 hours after merging.

 ## Consistency